DUKE42web/DUKE/Website/creating-components/practicaloverview.md

  */
 const props = MyComponentComposition(Data);

-const Template = args => <MyComponent {...args} />;
+const Template = args => < MyComponent {
+    ...args
+}
+/>;

 export const Primary = Template.bind({});
 Primary.args = {
     /* here you can spread those props into your Storybook file, making data
      * available to your component as it would be on the actual live page.
      */
     ...props,
 };
 ```